mnfst/website/README.md

 # Manifest Website

-This repository contains the Manifest platform which will include the different web items of Manifest like the website.
+This repository contains the Manifest platform which will include the different web items of Manifest like the website and the logic part of the Doc (not the content).

 ## Install